openforcefield/openforcefield.org/content/science/research/_index.md

     number: "1"
   },
   {
+    title: "Biopolymers",
+    description: "Extend the SMIRNOFF typing scheme to produce fully consistent comprehensive biomolecular force fields (including biopolymers such as proteins and nucleic acids, lipids, carbohydrates, and other biomolecules).",
+    number: "2"
+  },
+  {
     title: "Parameter assignment",
     description: "Develop data-driven chemical perception models and efficient charge prediction methods to enable automated and accurate parameter assignment.",
     number: "3"
+  },
+  {
+    title: "Benchmarking studies",
+    description: "Build automated and reliable protocols and supporting infrastructure to compute and analyse physical properties, free energies of host-guest and protein-ligand systems, and conformational energy and geometry differences.",
+    number: "4"
   },
   {
     title: "Datasets",